⏰ Whenever

 ZonedDateTime(2024-07-04 12:36:56+02:00[Europe/Paris])

-# A 'naive' local time can't accidentally mix with other types.
+# A 'naive' datetime can't accidentally mix with other types.

 # You need to explicitly convert it and handle ambiguity.